telerik/blazor-docs/components/chart/pan-and-zoom/pan.md

 * `Y`—The Y axis is locked, users can pan only by X axis.

->caption Chart with specified panning key and locked axis
+>caption Chart with specified panning keyboard key and locked axis

 ````CSHTML
 @* This code snippet showcases an example of pannable Chart with specified modifier key and locked Axis. *@